azure-ad-b2c/partner-integrations/samples/Dynamics-Fraud-Protection/ReadMe.md

 In the Azure AD tenant where Dynamics Fraud Protection is setup, create an Azure AD application and grant admin consent for the `` scope.
 For more information see [this documenation page](https://docs.microsoft.com/en-us/dynamics365/fraud-protection/integrate-real-time-api#create-azure-active-directory-applications).

-Create an secret value for this application registration and note the application's client ID and client secret value.
+Create a secret value for this application registration and note the application's client ID and client secret value.

 Save the client ID and client secret values as policy keys in your Azure AD B2C tenant.
 Note the policy keys as you will need them when you configure your Azure AD B2C policies.
 For more information, see [this documentation page](https://docs.microsoft.com/en-us/azure/active-directory-b2c/policy-keys-overview).